-We use cookies and similar tracking technologies to track the activity on our Service and hold certain information.
+Cookies and similar tracking technologies are used to track the activity on our Service and hold certain information.

-A cookie is a small file containing a string of characters that is sent to your computer when you visit a website.
-When you visit the site again, the cookie allows it to recognize your browser.
-Tracking technologies like beacons, tags, and scripts to collect and track information are applied to improve and analyze our Service.
+A cookie is a small file containing a string of characters that is sent to your computer when a user visits a website.
+When the user visits the site again, the cookie allows it to recognize the user's browser.
+Tracking technologies like beacons, tags, and scripts to collect and track information are applied to improve and analyze the Service.

-You can configure your browser to refuse all cookies or to set when a cookie is being sent.
-However, if you do not accept cookies, you may not be able to use some function of our Service.
+The user can configure his browser to refuse all cookies or to set when a cookie is being sent.
+However, if the user does not accept cookies, he may not be able to use some functions of the Service.

-Examples of Cookies we use:
+Examples of Cookies used:

 - Session Cookies.
-We use Session Cookies to provide our Service. - Preference Cookies.
-We use Preference Cookies to record your preferences and settings. - Security Cookies.
-We use Security Cookies for security purposes.
+Using Session Cookies to provide Service. - Preference Cookies.
+Using Preference Cookies to record user preferences and settings. - Security Cookies.
+Using Security Cookies for security purposes.